matrix-org/synapse/README.rst

 Synapse is accompanied by `SyTest <https://github.com/matrix-org/sytest>`_, a Matrix homeserver integration testing suite, which uses HTTP requests to access the API as a Matrix client would.
-It is able to run Synapse directly from the source tree, so installation of the server is not required.
+It is able to run Synapse directly from the source tree, the installation of the server is not required.

 Testing with SyTest is recommended for verifying that changes related to the Client-Server API are functioning correctly.
 See the `installation instructions